PunchThrough/bean-docs/src/projects/starter-kit-messenger.md

 #include <Grove_LED_Bar.h>

 Grove_LED_Bar bar(A2, A3, 0);  // Clock pin, Data pin, Orientation
-const int buttonPin = A5;      // the number of the pushbutton pin
+const int buttonPin = A5;      // The number of the pushbutton pin

 // Variables will change:
-int buttonPushCounter = 0;    // counter for the number of button presses int buttonState = 0;          // current state of the button int lastButtonState = 0;      // previous state of the button unsigned long buttonDownTime; // how long since the button was first pressed unsigned long buttonUpTime;   // how long since the button was first pressed
+int buttonPushCounter = 0;    // Counter for the number of button presses int buttonState = 0;          // Current state of the button int lastButtonState = 0;      // Previous state of the button unsigned long buttonDownTime; // How long since the button was first pressed unsigned long buttonUpTime;   // How long since the button was first pressed

 #define debounce 20   // ms debounce period
 #define holdTime 500  // ms hold period for press and hold

 int ledBits = 0b000000000000000; // Keep track of the LEDs to light

-void setup()
+void setup() {
-{
   BeanHid.enable();

-  pinMode(buttonPin, INPUT);  // initialize the pushbutton pin as an input
+  pinMode(buttonPin, INPUT);  // Initialize the pushbutton pin as an input

   bar.begin();
   bar.setBits(0);  // turn off all LEDs
 }

-void loop()
+void loop() {
-{
-  // read the pushbutton input pin buttonState = digitalRead(buttonPin);
+  // Read the pushbutton input pin buttonState = digitalRead(buttonPin);

-  // compare the buttonState to its previous state if (buttonState == HIGH && lastButtonState == LOW && (millis() - buttonUpTime) > long(debounce)) {
+  // Compare the buttonState to its previous state if (buttonState == HIGH && lastButtonState == LOW && (millis() - buttonUpTime) > long(debounce)) {
     buttonPushCounter++;
     buttonDownTime = millis();
   }

   // Check for press and release if(buttonState == LOW && lastButtonState == HIGH && (millis() - buttonDownTime) > long(debounce)) {
     lightLedBar(buttonPushCounter);
     buttonUpTime = millis();
   }

   // Check for press and hold
   if(buttonState == HIGH && (millis() - buttonDownTime) > long(holdTime)) {
     sendMessage(buttonPushCounter);
     buttonDownTime = millis();
   }

-  // reset the counter if pressed over 10 times if(buttonPushCounter > 10) {
+  // Reset the counter if pressed over 10 times if(buttonPushCounter > 10) {
     buttonPushCounter = 0;
   }

   lastButtonState = buttonState;
 }

 //=================================================
 // Cycle through LEDs on LED bar
 //=================================================
-void lightLedBar(int ledToLight)
+void lightLedBar(int ledToLight) {
-{
   if(ledToLight == 0) {
-    bar.setBits(0); // turn off all LEDs
+    bar.setBits(0);  // Turn off all LEDs
     ledBits = 0;
   }
   else {
     ledBits = ledBits | ( 0b000010000000000 >> ledToLight);
     bar.setBits(ledBits);
   }
 }

 //=================================================
 // Send HID message
 //=================================================
-void sendMessage(int messageNumber)
+void sendMessage(int messageNumber) {
-{
   if(messageNumber == 1) {
     ledBits = 0b000001000000000;  // Light the first LED
     bar.setBits(ledBits);
     BeanHid.sendKeys("laugh meter: 1/10 - not funny.");
     BeanHid.sendKeys("\r\n");
   }
   else if(messageNumber == 2) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 3) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 4) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 5) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 6) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 7) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 8) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 9) {
+    // ADD YOUR OWN MESSAGE HERE
   }
   else if(messageNumber == 10) {
     ledBits = 0b000001111111111;  // Light all LEDs
     bar.setBits(ledBits);
     BeanHid.sendKeys("laugh meter: 10/10 - maximum laughter.");
     BeanHid.sendKeys("\r\n");
   }
 }
 ```